k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ### TDM Separator

-By default, the separator between the Source Environment and the Entity ID (IID) is an underscore.
-This can be set to a different separator in the [TDM_GENERAL_PARAMETERS TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md#tdm_general_parameters) table.
+By default, an underscore is used as the separator between the Source Environment and the Entity ID (IID).
+A different separator can be configured in the [TDM_GENERAL_PARAMETERS TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md#tdm_general_parameters) table.
 Populate the **param_name** using the **iid_separator** and the **param_value** with the separator's value.

-Note that you must restart Fabric after adding the IID separator to the TDM_GENERAL_PARAMETERS in order for the new separators to be stored in cache.
+Note that you must restart Fabric after adding the IID separator to the TDM_GENERAL_PARAMETERS table in order for the new separators to be stored in cache.